Development

 What it does and how it helps you

-BCIS indexation calculator from adoption year to current year
+BCIS All-in TPI indexation calculation from adoption year

 Social housing relief and self-build exemption calculations